-807 Core to the Authority's approach to rapidly reducing the number of people currently forced to 808 live outside is the significant expansion of temporary housing options.
-While the current 809 number of temporary shelter/housing units across King County is 3,552 units, the 810 estimated of need by the end of 2027 is 22,534 temporary shelter/housing units.
-The key 811 actions from the previous section are framed around the approved 2023 budget and assume no 812 budget increases for programming or administration; however, the KCRHA recognizes that 813 affordable, permanent housing options are needed to truly address homelessness and housing 814 unaffordability in King County.
+809 Core to the Authority's approach to rapidly reducing the number of people currently forced to estimated of need by the end of 2027 is 22,534 temporary shelter/housing units.
+The key

+810 live outside is the significant expansion of temporary housing options.
+While the current

+811 number of temporary shelter/housing units across King County is 3,552 units, the

+813 actions from the previous section are framed around the approved 2023 budget and assume no 814 budget increases for programming or administration; however, the KCRHA recognizes that

+815 affordable, permanent housing options are needed to truly address homelessness and housing

+- 816 unaffordability in King County. - 817
-816 When we look outside of the scope of KCRHA, the Regional Affordable Housing Committee

-- that is tasked with overseeing the implementation of the (RAHTF) Final Report and - 818 Recommendations from 2018 adopted Shared Revenue Principles in November 2020, stating - that "Government and other funders should aim to deploy existing and new revenue tools - sufficient to meet the need to build or preserve 44,000 units affordable at or below 50% AMI." - 821
+818 When we look outside of the scope of KCRHA, the Regional Affordable Housing Committee that "Government and other funders should aim to deploy existing and new revenue tools sufficient to meet the need to build or preserve 44,000 units affordable at or below 50% AMI."